TobyLobster/sqrt_test/readme.md

 ![SQRT Performance Comparison](./result_all.svg)

+Note the logarithmic scale on the Y axis.

 We see immediately that three of the algorithms are much slower compared to the rest. sqrt4 and sqrt8 and sqrt16 each simply calculate squares by adding successive odd numbers.
 This turns out to be extremely slow for anything but small numbers.

 | file     | memory (bytes) | worst case cycles | average cycle count |